Growth rate of liquidity provider's wealth in G3Ms: Sturm-Liouville theory

 The solution to the terminal-boundary value problem \eqref{eqn:inhom-pde} can be expressed in terms of eigenvalues and eigenfunctions for $\cL$ as

 Consequently, the following long-term time-averaged limit of $u$ exists

 where recall that $\xi_0$, given in \eqref{eqn:xi0}, is the zeroth Fourier coefficient of the inhomogeneous term $f$.
-We note that this long-term time-averaged limit depends only on the zeroth coefficient of the inhomogeneous term, no other higher order coefficients are involved.
+We note that this long-term time-averaged limit depends only on the zeroth coefficient of the inhomogeneous term; no other higher-order coefficients are involved.
 Furthermore, we have the following long-term limit of $u$ as $T \to \infty$